 4. Identify local influencers

 Every region has local influencers (i.e. thought leaders).
 You can typically find them by reading blogs, looking at article contributors or just doing a search on Google.
 Consider reaching out to these influencers, introducing your product and perhaps inviting them to participate in a joint webinar.
 This can quickly help your brand go from stranger to local neighbor.

 5. Understand the language

 Even if you are working in regions that speak English, be aware of subtle differences in spelling and pronunciation across dialects.
 When my team at Netpulse was replicating our ebooks for the European market, we typically just translated them to British english.

 6. Be aware of time zones

 As you are scheduling campaigns, you need to be aware of local timezones.
 Often your marketing automation system will have a “smart send” function that pushes out an email in batches for each recipient’s local time.
-You want to avoid emailing your prospects in California at 10am but in Australia in the middle of the night.
-For webinars, in some cases you’ll need to make recordings available or do multiple versions to account for the variety in time zones.
+You want to avoid emailing your prospects when in California it’s 10am but in Australia it’s the middle of the night.
+For webinars, in some cases you’ll need to make recordings available or do multiple versions to account for the differences in time zones.